aspose-email/Aspose.Email-API-References/english/net/aspose.email.personalinfo.vcard/vcardcontact/save/_index.md

 ---
-title: Save
+title: VCardContact.Save
 second_title: Aspose.Email for .NET API Reference
-description: Saves this MapiContactaspose.email.mapi/mapicontact to the vCard file with a default options.
+description: VCardContact method.
+Saves this MapiContact to the vCard file with a default options.
 The supported vCard version is 2.1
 type: docs
 weight: 150
 url: /net/aspose.email.personalinfo.vcard/vcardcontact/save/
 ---
 ## Save(string) {#save_3}

-Saves this [`MapiContact`](../../../aspose.email.mapi/mapicontact) to the vCard file with a default options.
+Saves this [`MapiContact`](../../../aspose.email.mapi/mapicontact/) to the vCard file with a default options.
 The supported vCard version is 2.1

 ```csharp
 public void Save(string filePath)